-- VMWare ESX - If you run VMWare ESX type infrastructure (e.g. vSphere, vCenter, ESXi) internally, you can deploy our virtual appliance to that, see http://support.visiblethread.com/entries/22372966-deploying-visiblethread-on-vmware-esx for more details.
+- VMWare Server - If you run dedicated VMWare infrastructure (e.g. vSphere, vCenter, ESXi) you can deploy VT Docs using our OVA template.

-- VMWare Workstation - If you can identify a specific dedicated box, you can put VMWare Workstation on that box to ‘run’ our virtual appliance.
-See here http://support.visiblethread.com/entries/80371806-Deploying-VisibleThread-using-VMWare-Workstation for details.
+- VMWare Workstation - If you have an available workstation that can act as a VT Docs server, you can use VMWare Workstation on that machine to run our virtual appliance.

-Contact our support team on firstname.lastname@example.org for any questions on these options.
+Contact our support team at firstname.lastname@example.org for any questions about these deployment options.